XL Airways Germany Flight 888T: Accident

-Shortly after take-off from Perpignan–Rivesaltes Airport 14:44 UTC, the crew flight requested the airspace and headed to begin their test manoeuvres, however, they were firmly told no by air traffic control telling the flight "I'm afraid we cannot do test flights in general air traffic, you have to be operational air traffic sir for that".
-Flight 888T instead of completing an operational air traffic flight plan, which would have allowed their tests with the assistance of a dedicated controller, had filed a general aviation flight plan, which didn't accommodate test flights.
+Shortly after take-off from Perpignan–Rivesaltes Airport at 14:44 UTC, the crew flight requested the airspace and headed to begin their test manoeuvres.
+However, their request was firmly denied by air traffic control, telling the flight "I'm afraid we cannot do test flights in general air traffic, you have to be operational air traffic sir for that".
+Flight 888T, instead of completing an operational air traffic flight plan (which would have allowed their tests with the assistance of a dedicated controller), had filed a general aviation flight plan, which didn't accommodate test flights.
 After further pleas to the controller were rejected, the crew decided to turn around and head back to Perpignan.
 Regardless, they would improvise on the way and do as many of the tests as they could.

 At 15:33 UTC on the flight back to Perpignan, the crew requested clearance to 39,000 feet to test the auxiliary power unit (APU).
 The controller replied, "I understand sir but you know you are on general aviation and many sectors above so it's a bit more difficult for us than different controllers".
 However, despite the controller's reluctance to approve it, the request was granted.
-The crew of Flight 888 proceeded to test the auxiliary power unit, bank angle protections and the overspeed warning among other things at 39,000 feet.
-Continuing their descent to Perpignan, the crew of flight 888 signed off with the Bordeaux air traffic controller who gave them a sharp send-off "Yes for the next time sir it'll be better not to do your… your flight in general aviation".
+The crew of Flight 888T proceeded to test the auxiliary power unit, bank angle protections and the overspeed warning among other things at 39,000 feet.
+Continuing their descent to Perpignan, the crew of Flight 888 signed off with the Bordeaux air traffic controller who gave them a sharp send-off "Yes for the next time sir it'll be better not to do your… your flight in general aviation".